makrai/notes/jurafsky19-slp2-ch15-unification.md

 VP → V NP • , [0, 3]
 ```

+* e.g. above
   * (1) represents a top-down prediction for this particular kind of S
   * (2) created at a later stage in the processing of this sentence
   * (3) with its dot to the right of all its two constituents, represents the
      successful discovery of a tree corresponding to a VP that spans the entire i
-* The basic operation of an Earley parser is to march through the N + 1 sets
+* The basic operation of an Earley parser is to march through the N +_1 sets
   * At each step, one of the three operators described below is applied to stts
-  * this results in the addition of new states to the end of either the current
+  * this results in the addition of new states
-    or the next set of states in the chart
+    to the end of either the current or the next set of states in the chart
 * states are never removed and the algorithm
-  never backtracks to a previous chart entry once it has moved on.
-The presence
+  never backtracks to a previous chart entry once it has moved on

 #### Predictor